aiven/aiven-docs/docs/products/clickhouse/howto/integrate-kafka.md

 ### Mandatory settings

-For each table, you need to define the following:
+For each table, define the following:

 -   `name` - name of the connector table
 -   `columns` - array of columns, with names and types
--   `topics` - array of topics, where you want to bring the data from
+-   `topics` - array of topics, where to bring the data from
 -   `data_format` - your preferred format for data input, see [Formats for ClickHouse®-Kafka® data exchange](/docs/products/clickhouse/reference/supported-input-output-formats)
 -   `group_name` - consumer group name, that will be created on your